 An introduction to the study of music through exploring a particular style or historical period, including social and cultural influences on the music.
 This course is designed primarily for the non-music major as an introduction to creative listening.
-Offered occasionally at instructor's discretion in lieu of MUS 112.
 (ART)